bytescale/bytescale-upload-widget-react/README.md

 });
 ```

-Then choose a UI component:
+Next, choose a UI component:

 ## `UploadButton`

 The `UploadButton` component uses a [render prop](https://reactjs.org/docs/render-props.html) to provide an `onClick` callback to your button element.

-When the `onClick` is called, a file upload modal will appear:
+When clicked, a file upload modal will appear:

 ```javascript
 import { UploadButton } from "react-uploader";